Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 ==========
 *Back to* `Contents`_

-The :mod:`qiskit.opflow.evolutions` sub-module was created to provide building blocks for Hamiltonian simulation algorithms, including various methods for trotterization.
-The original opflow workflow for hamiltonian simulation did not allow for delayed synthesis of the gates or efficient transpilation of the circuits, so this functionality was migrated to the ``qiskit.synthesis`` :ref:`Evolution <evolution_synthesis>` module.
+The :mod:`qiskit.opflow.evolutions` submodule was created to provide building blocks for Hamiltonian simulation algorithms, including various methods for Trotterization.
+The original opflow workflow for Hamiltonian simulation did not allow for delayed synthesis of the gates or efficient transpilation of the circuits, so this functionality was migrated to the ``qiskit.synthesis`` :ref:`Evolution <evolution_synthesis>` module.

 .. note::

-    The :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class computes evolutions for exponentiated sums of Paulis by converting to the Z basis, rotating with an RZ, changing back, and trotterizing.
+    The :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class computes evolutions for exponentiated sums of Paulis by converting to the Z basis, rotating with an RZ, changing back, and Trotterizing.
     When calling ``.convert()``, the class follows a recursive strategy that involves creating :class:`~qiskit.opflow.evolutions.EvolvedOp` placeholders for the operators,
-    constructing :class:`.PauliEvolutionGate`\s out of the operator primitives, and supplying one of the desired synthesis methods to perform the trotterization.
+    constructing :class:`.PauliEvolutionGate`\s out of the operator primitives, and supplying one of the desired synthesis methods to perform the Trotterization.
 The methods can be specified via ``string``, which is then inputted into a :class:`~qiskit.opflow.evolutions.TrotterizationFactory`, or by supplying a method instance of :class:`qiskit.opflow.evolutions.Trotter`, :class:`qiskit.opflow.evolutions.Suzuki` or :class:`qiskit.opflow.evolutions.QDrift`.

-    The different trotterization methods that extend :class:`qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`qiskit.synthesis`,
+    The different Trotterization methods that extend :class:`qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`qiskit.synthesis`,
     and now extend the :class:`qiskit.synthesis.ProductFormula` base class.
 They no longer contain a ``.convert()`` method for standalone use, but are now designed to be plugged into the :class:`.PauliEvolutionGate` and called via ``.synthesize()``.